Rules and Regulations

 It is advisable to NOT travel to Israel via Jordan or Egypt.
 Volunteers may get a shortened visa stamp.
 Sometimes they may not be able to extend their visa.
 There is extensive questioning at these borders.
 We do not suggest traveling to these countries.

-Tell volunteers to check their ATM cards before they leave home to make sure they will work in Israel.
+Volunteers should check their ATM cards before they leave home to make sure they will work in Israel.
 Volunteers should also advise their credit card companies that they will be in Israel during the certain period of time.
-Travelers’ checks are not always easy to cash.
 ATM cards and cash are advisable.
 Banks are closed on Fridays and Saturdays.
 There are ATM machines and money change places in all cities and at the airport.

 If a volunteer wants to be in contact with people in Israel and back home, the best way is to buy an Israeli SIM card.
 You must make sure your phone is “unlocked” before you leave home.
 Cell phones can also be bought in Israel or rented before you come here.